-In addition to negotiations on the successor agreements, the City and various bargaining units are also involved in other labor issues.
+In addition to negotiations on the successor agreement, the City and various bargaining units are also involved in other discussions.
 The list below includes significant items that are being discussed or will be discussed.

-- The City, POA, and IAFF anticipate beginning discussions on a Public Safety Wellness Improvement Committee to discuss modification to, or creation of, wellness and/or workers' compensation policies, procedures, and protocols as agreed upon in the Alternative Pension Reform Settlement Framework. - The City and the POA anticipate continuing discussions on multiple items, which may be subject to meet and confer, including but not limited to: - Discussions regarding the expansion of the Independent Police Auditor's review authority; - o Discussions regarding changes to the City's Body Worn Cameras Policy; and - o Discussions regarding the modified duty/exempt officer positions.
+- Beginning in Fiscal Year 2019-2020, the City, POA, and IAFF have convened a Public Safety Wellness Improvement Committee to discuss modification to, or creation of, wellness and/or workers' compensation policies, procedures, and protocols as agreed upon in the Alternative Pension Reform Settlement Framework.
+This committee is expected to continue meeting throughout 2020. - The City and the POA anticipate continuing discussions on multiple items, which may be subject to meet and confer, including but not limited to: - Discussions regarding the expansion of the Independent Police Auditor's review authority; and - o Discussions regarding the modified duty/exempt officer positions.